July 29th, 2022

 That's my old userpic, right there.
-When I first started journaling, I used three covers from Atari 7800 games--Xenophobe, Dig Dug, and Kareteka.
-This was back in 2002.
+When I first started journalling, back in July of 2002, I used three covers from Atari 7800 games--Xenophobe, Dig Dug, and Kareteka.
 I kept those until 2004, when I photographed the cover to Tropic of Capricorn, touched it up, shrank it, and pasted it down on another 7800 box scan.
-Hoopity fucking doo!
 I was exceedingly proud of myself, at the time.
 I deleted the other three userpics.

-"So what's the point of the game?" someone asked.
-"You gotta fuck some chick?"
+"So what's the point of the game?" someone once asked.
+"You gotta boink some chick?"

 I still think that's the best game I've never played.